 Parents often have questions about their student's academic program and progress.
 This guide includes answers to some of the most commonly asked questions.
-We hope it will be helpful to you as you support your son or daughter attending UW-Rock County.
+We hope it will be helpful to you as you support your son or daughter attending UWW Rock County.

 College is a time of tremendous growth for students.
-At UW-Rock County, student responsibility is an important value.
+At UWW Rock County, student responsibility is an important value.
 We treat your children as adults.
 This can be challenging for them, for you and for us, at times.
 We don't rush in to solve students' problems, but we do give them appropriate support as they develop skills necessary to becoming effective problem-solvers.
 We have high expectations for our students.
-We also honor your investment in your student's educational success at UW-Rock County.
+We also honor your investment in your student's educational success at UWW Rock County.
 Your support is appropriate and necessary for that success.
-If you have questions or concerns, please feel free to call Student Affairs any time at (608) 758-6565 ext.
+If you have questions or concerns, please feel free to call the Solution Center any time at 608-758-6565 ext.
 200.

 Frequently Asked Questions

+Encourage your student to read their UWW Rock County e-mail as much important information is sent through the campus e-mail system.
 We hope your student will ask questions of everyone on campus.
-People resources abound at UW-Rock County.
-Student Affairs, located in Hyatt Smith Hall, is always a good place to turn.
-Your student will also get a free student planner from the UW-Rock County Bookstore that has a handbook section in the front with valuable information.
-The UW Colleges Catalog, which lists all courses available, academic policies and information about each campus is also available in Student Affairs.
+People resources abound at UWW Rock County.
+The Solution Center, located in Hyatt Smith Hall, is always a good place to turn.
+Your student will also get a free student planner from the UWW Rock County Bookstore that has a handbook section in the front with valuable information.
+The UW Colleges Catalog, which lists all courses available, academic policies and information about each campus is also available in the Solution Center.
 The student planner, available in the bookstore, also has a handbook section with campus information and handy tips for student success.

 Am I a "helicopter parent'?